Celebrating Pride in Chicago

 Chicago is one of the most popular tourist destinations in the world, and with good reason.
 The city is a global business center and as a melting pot of American culture, there is something for every style, taste and budget.
 With so much to see and do, it's important to do your research ahead of time before your Pride vacation.

 When most people think gay Chicago they envision Lakeview, affectionately referred to as "Boystown".
-This lively and energetic neighborhood features a large collection of restaurants, shops and clubs that cater to the LGBT community.
+This lively and energetic neighborhood features a large collection of restaurants, shops and clubs that cater to the LGBTQ community.
 From casual corner bars to frenetic dance clubs, the party goes into the wee hours of the morning... every night!

 A short taxi ride uptown is the cozy Andersonville neighborhood.
 This eclectic area is a true melting pot of Chicago culture.
-Scandinavian and Asian restaurants, Jewish delis and one-of-a-kind antique shops intermingle with a variety of LGBT owned and operated establishments.
+Scandinavian and Asian restaurants, Jewish delis and one-of-a-kind antique shops intermingle with a variety of LGBTQ owned and operated establishments.
 This enclave is where you will find the locals.